Market-Connections Professional Resume Writing Services

 Accommodations are considered “any modification or adjustment to a job or work environment that enables a qualified person with a disability to apply for or perform a job.”
 It also includes alterations to ensure a qualified individual with a disability has rights and privileges in employment equal to those of employees without disabilities.

-Relevance to Job seekers:
+Relevance to Job Seekers:

 When applying for a position, the prospective employer may not ask you to answer medical questions or take a medical exam before extending a job offer.
 You may not be asked if you have a disability (or about the nature of an obvious disability).
 You can be asked, however, whether you can perform the job and how you would perform the job, with or without a reasonable accommodation.
 (After you are offered the job, an employer can make the job offer contingent on passing a required medical examination, but only if all candidates for that job category have to take the examination.)